LeanneTN/CoV-DTI/README.md

 # Requirements
-The code is tested on Ubuntu 16.04.6 LTS with the following dependencies:
+The code is tested on Ubuntu 16.04.6 LTS.
+The code can be run in Python 2.7 with the following dependencies:
 * Python 2.7
 * Tensorflow (tested on version 1.5.0)
 * numpy (tested on version 1.16.4)
 * sklearn (tested on version 0.20.3)
 * tflearn

 # Quick start
 To reproduce our results: